Aortic valve disease

 Tests to diagnose aortic valve disease include:

 Echocardiogram.
 An echocardiogram uses sound waves to create pictures of the beating heart.
 It shows how blood flows through the heart and heart valves.
-It can help determine the severity of aortic valve disease.
+It can help determine how severe aortic valve disease is.

-- Electrocardiogram (ECG or EKG).
-This quick test records the electrical activity of the heart.
+- Electrocardiogram.
+Also called an ECG or EKG, this quick test records the electrical activity of the heart.
 It shows how the heart beats.
-Sticky patches are placed on the chest and sometimes the legs.
-Wires connect the patches to a computer, which displays or prints results.
+Sticky patches with sensors on them go on the chest and sometimes the legs.
+Wires connect the sensors to a computer, which displays or prints results.

 - Chest X-ray.
 A chest X-ray shows the condition of the heart and lungs.
-It can help determine if the heart is enlarged, which can be a sign of certain types of aortic valve disease or heart failure.
+It can show if the heart is larger than usual, which can be a sign of certain types of aortic valve disease or heart failure.

 - Cardiac MRI.
 A cardiac MRI uses magnetic fields and radio waves to create detailed pictures of the heart.
-This test may be used to determine the severity of aortic valve disease and measure the size of the aorta.
+This test may be used to learn how severe aortic valve disease is.
+It also helps measure the size of the aorta.

 - Cardiac computerized tomography (CT) scan.
 A cardiac CT scan uses a series of X-rays to create detailed images of the heart and heart valves.
 The test may be done to measure the size of the aorta and look at the aortic valve more closely.
-A CT scan also may be used to measure the amount of calcium in the aortic valve or determine the severity of aortic valve stenosis.
+A CT scan also may be used to see how much calcium is in the aortic valve or determine how severe aortic stenosis is.

 - Exercise tests or stress tests.
 These tests often involve walking on a treadmill or riding a stationary bike while an ECG or echocardiogram is done.
 Exercise tests show how the heart reacts to physical activity and whether valve disease symptoms occur during exercise.
 If you can't exercise, you may get medicine that affects the heart like exercise does.